Monotonicity in inverse medium scattering on unbounded domains: Conclusions

 We have derived new monotonicity relations for the far field operator for the inverse medium scattering problem with compactly supported scattering objects, and we used them to provide novel monotonicity tests to determine the support of unknown scattering objects from far field observations of scattered waves corresponding to infinitely many plane wave incident fields.
 Along the way we have shown the existence of localized wave functions that have arbitrarily large norm in some prescribed region while having arbitrarily small norm in some other prescribed region.

 When compared to traditional qualitative reconstructions methods, advantages of these new characterizations are that they apply to indefinite scattering configurations.
 Moreover, these characterizations are independent of transmission eigenvalues.
-However, although we presented some preliminary numerical examples, a stable numerical implementation of these monotonicity tests still needs to be developed.
+However, although we presented some preliminary numerical examples for the sign definite case, a stable numerical implementation of these monotonicity tests still needs to be developed.